 Gore kicking off 24 hours of climate talks around the world

-“If there’s a new president, pardon me for a minute,” he said to laughs as he stretched out his arms and looked up.
+“If there’s a new president -- pardon me for a minute,” Gore said to laughs and then loud applause, as he stretched out his arms and looked up.
 “Now don’t you dare interpret that as a partisan gesture.
-I have freedom of speech and freedom of prayer.”
+I have freedom of speech and freedom of prayer,” he joked.

-Gore said he tries to avoid partisan politics at his climate presentations, and he made a point of praising Vanderbilt’s College Republicans for calling on the Republican National Committee to change its stance on climate.
+Gore said he tries to avoid partisan politics at his climate presentations.
+He made a point of praising Vanderbilt’s College Republicans for calling on the Republican National Committee to change its stance on climate.

-At one point, Gore took aim at Trump’s characterization of the Central American refugees coming to the U.S., calling them “climate refugees” and saying many are fleeing drought.
+Gore took aim at Trump’s characterization of the Central American migrants coming to the U.S. Gore called them “climate refugees” and said many are fleeing drought.

 “The reason they’re leaving is because they’re hungry,” Gore said to applause.
 “They’re not rapists and terrorists.
 They’re hungry and they’re trying to feed their families.”